How to draw on video and add comments in context

 On top of that, some video review and approval software even lets you manage your video versions and track approvals from your reviewers.

-But before we get into how to draw annotations using these tools, let’s look at why drawing on video is so important.
+But before we get into how to draw on video content using these tools, let’s look at why annotation is so important.

 Sharing video feedback by email is painfully slow and prone to errors

 Giving feedback on videos has never been easy.
 But now that around 18% of people work from home (compared to 6% in 2019), it’s even harder.
-And with prominent video production, whether that be for a YouTube channel or other social media platforms, collecting feedback on videos is more important than ever.
+And with prominent video content blowing up on YouTube and other social media platforms, collecting feedback on videos is more important than ever.

 Here are a few problems stakeholders face when giving feedback by email: